If you have any questions which do not appear on this page, please do not hesitate to contact us and we will reply as soon as possible.

 For full details of our payment conditions, please look at our Booking Conditions

-Citizens of the EU and US are able to visit Bolivia for any period up to 90 days with a tourist visa.
+Citizens of the EU are able to visit Bolivia for any period up to 90 days with a tourist visa.
 This is given to visitors on their arrival in the country.
+US citizens do need to apply for a tourist visa which has a cost of US$160 approx, this can be obtained in advance or on arrival in Bolivia.
 Citizens from other countries should check with the Bolivian Consulate in their country of residence.

 For all information on recommended inoculations and anti-malarial regimes, you should contact MASTA (Medical Advisory Service for Travellers Abroad) www.masta.org for the most up to date information.
 Depending on whether you choose to go to the Amazon basin (below 1,500m), you may or may not need to take anti-malarials.
 If only visiting the highlands, malaria is not a risk.